artback/LocationTimer/README.md

 # LocationTimer

-This project is an Android application meant to work as a geofence based Timebank.
+This project is an Android application meant to work as a geofence based Time bank.